-The Authority received approximately 90% and 85% of its total revenue from fuel sales and hangar rentals to local customers and pilots during the years ended September 30, 2013 and 2012, respectively.
+The Authority received approximately 45% of its total revenue from fuel sales and hangar rentals to local customers and pilots and 50% of its total revenue from Federal and State grants and intergovernmental contributions for airport expansion during the year ended September 30, 2014.
+The Authority received approximately 90% of its total revenue from fuel sales and hangar rentals to local customers and pilots and 1% of its total revenue from Federal and State grants and intergovernmental contributions for airport expansion during the year ended September 30, 2013.
 A downturn in the economy could adversely affect fuel sales and hangar rentals used for its basic operations.
-The Authority carefully monitors credit lines extended to customers to minimize credit risks.
-The Authority also receives approximately 1% and 8% of its total revenue from Federal and State grants and intergovernmental contributions for airport expansion during the years ended September 30, 2013 and 2012, respectively; a decline in these revenues would not appear to be detrimental to the current year operations of the Authority.
+A decline in Federal and State grants and intergovernmental contributions would not appear to be detrimental to the current year operations of the Authority.